 Short and simple answer: All guests ages 3 and up!

 Disneyland has set aside a limited number of park reservations for visitors in order to limit capacity.
 All guests who have existing tickets or who need to purchase theme park tickets require reservations.
 Hotel guests with tickets also need to make reservations.
 These reservations will be released on a rolling basis, 120 days in advance.
 We do see more reservations released in batches, so definitely keep checking if you do not see availability right away.
 If you do see your date appear, reserve quickly, as they do go fast.

 There are no reservations for annual passholders, as Disneyland canceled the program temporarily during this reopening phase and moved all people with valid passes as of March 14, 2020, to Legacy Passholder status (so they can still receive discounts for food and purchases).
 This was shocking news for annual passholders, who were used to hopping by the parks any time they felt the need for some Disney magic.
 In fact, Disneyland had a very large annual passholder base.
 There’s simply no room for them to all safely show up at once.
 The plus side for former Disneyland Flex Passport holders is that they may already be familiar with planning ahead and making advance reservations before a visit.
 Consider the time with your Flex Pass to be good practice!

-Whether you already have a valid Disneyland ticket you've been hopping to use or need to purchase a new ticket, you'll want to note these important dates:
+Whether you already have a valid Disneyland ticket you've been hopping to use or need to purchase a new ticket, you will use the Theme Park Reservations page.